mvolkmann/blog/src/swift/Fastlane.md

     )
   end

-  # Uploads the app to the App Store
+  desc "Uploads the app to the App Store"
+  # Update version and build number of target before running this.
   lane :prod do
+    build
     upload_to_app_store(
       ipa: './fastlane/builds/WeatherKitDemo.ipa', # in fastlane/builds
       # run_precheck_before_submit: false,